How it works

 Windows

-A window is curiosity inside a box.
+A window appears when curiosity or widening becomes possible.
 It allows light without requiring movement.

 A window does not ask for action.
 It lets you see without leaving.